Fedora31/nhcustom2/README.md

 # nhcustom2

-> Note (Dec 2022): v2 is out!
-The main changes are: the "filter" flag `}` has been added, the
+> Note (Jan 2023): v3 is out!
+The main changes are: A new system called "lists" has been
-> output folder is *no longer wiped* at each startup, the `date` header now *only* accepts
-> fully written dates (YYYY-MM-DD/YYYY-MM-DD), and new arguments have been introduced.
+> introduced, which can simplify configurations or allow to create more complex ones.

 This program is the second version of [nhcustom](https://github.com/Fedora31/nhcustom), a program created to modify the Team Fortress 2 mod "no hats mod".
 If you plan to modify